dsivakolundhu/dsivakolundhu/README.md

 - 👋 Hi, I’m @dsivakolundhu
-- 👀 I’m interested in Linux trck
+- 👀 I’m interested in Linux track, AWS and Ansible Automation.
-- 🌱 I’m currently learning Advanced linux, Data analysis, AWS and Ansible Automation
+- 🌱 I’m currently learning Advanced linux, Data analysis
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 <!---
 dsivakolundhu/dsivakolundhu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.